 There is a possibility that Steam servers are experiencing an outage, although this is very uncommon.
 If this is the case, updating purchases properly will not be possible.
 To find out if there is an outage, you can use Downdetector.

-Steam needs to be restarted if the servers are down, so you just need to wait for them to return.
-Check your cart if you have still not received the item you paid for.
+Steam must be restarted if the servers are down, so you must wait for them to return.
+Check your cart if you have not received the item you paid for.
 Upon payment completion, you can go ahead as usual.

 Fix 2: Restart Steam